 (iii) Requests that the Standing Committee require Trusts and other entities investing on behalf of the Anglican Church in Aotearoa, New Zealand and Polynesia to take all reasonable steps to ensure that the Church’s funds are not invested in such corporations specified in (ii) and to ensure that existing holdings in such corporations are divested within 2 years.

 Following GSTHW 2014, the Standing Committee appointed a Small Working Group to progress this work.
 One of the group’s first actions was to survey as many Church funds as it could identify.
-The results showed that a large proportion of investments were held in a few funds on behalf, for example, of the St John’s Trust Board.
-Many of these were managed by Trust Investments Management Ltd. (TIML).
+The results showed that a large proportion of investments were held in a few funds on behalf, for example, of the St John’s College Trust Board.
+Many of these were managed by Trust Investments Management Ltd (TIML).
 The other large investment pool was The New Zealand Anglican Church Pension Board.

 Thus, the SWG focused its work on these two entities because they managed a large proportion of the Church’s investments.
 Both entities responded to Motion 22 with changes to their investment strategies and processes, which resulted in progress on divestment.
 The SWG reported that progress to GSTHW 2016.